swati-sharma14/CodeQuest-LeetCode/README.md

 ## Contributions

 Contributions to the LeetCode Solutions Repository are highly encouraged!
-If you have additional solutions, optimizations, or new problems to add, please create a pull request.
+If you have additional solutions, optimizations, or new problems to add, please create a pull request. <br>
 Let's collaborate and build a comprehensive resource for LeetCode problem-solving!

-## License

-The LeetCode Solutions Repository and its contents are released under the [MIT License](https://opensource.org/licenses/MIT).